Wardlow-Labs/Logistic-Regression-for-Student-Admission/README.md

-# Logistic Regression for Student Admission
+# Logistic Regression for Student Admission and Microchip QA

 This project implements logistic regression from scratch and applies to to two different datasets.